potatoeggy/eifueo/docs/g11/chw3mz.md

 Mao's cult of personality reached its peak during the Cultural Revolution.
 The people were drawn in by his promises after a decade of wars and corruption after the fall of the Qing dynasty.
 As the son of a poor peasant who worked hard to improve his social status, he maintained his image of being connected to the land and the peasants.

-!!! example
+EXAMPLE:
 As a publicity stunt, at the age of 72 years, he swam through the Yangtze River in July 1966 to prove that he was fit to rule.
 Propaganda at the time claimed he swam nearly 15 kilometres in just over an hour.

 #### Education

 To create citizens supportive of the state, the CCP controlled the curriculum, reading material, and other information that students were exposed to.
 Schools effectively became indoctrination centres.

+> EXAMPLE:
+>
-!!! example - Chinese textbooks were censored. - The Little Red Book was the primary literary text. - Elementary education focused on rote (memorisation via repetition) over critical thinking. - Secondary education focused on testing, exams, physical education, and in practice it was mostly children of high ranking party members and government officials who attended.
+> - Chinese textbooks were censored.
+> - The Little Red Book was the primary literary text.
+> - Elementary education focused on rote (memorisation via repetition) over critical thinking.
+> - Secondary education focused on testing, exams, physical education, and in practice it was mostly children of high ranking party members and government officials who attended.

 **Language reforms** resulted in a new form of Mandarin that allowed for people averywhere in the country to communicate.
 This standardisation made Mandarin easier to learn but caused local languages to disappear.